Genomics

 Explaining DNA vs. RNA sequencing

-The process of establishing the precise order of nucleotides contained within an RNA or DNA molecule is referred to as sequencing
+The process of establishing the precise order of nucleotides contained within an RNA or DNA molecule is referred to as sequencing.

 The process of establishing the precise order of nucleotides contained within an RNA or DNA molecule is referred to as sequencing.
 Researchers have spent the past 56 years inventing new methodologies and technologies in order to improve the accuracy with which they can determine the nucleic acid sequences present in biological materials.
 The precision with which we are able to sequence DNA and RNA has had a significant impact, not just in a variety of scientific subfields but also in clinical practice.
-We propose delving into the various types of sequencing DNA and RNA and discussing their concurrent uses (see overview below).
+We propose delving into the various types of sequencing DNA and RNA and discussing their concurrent uses.

 Figure 1.
 Flow diagram indicating possible sequencing strategies for different sample types.
+Each type continues in Fig. 2 and 3.

 RNA-Seq vs. DNA-Sequencing

-Generally, it is to consider that data generated from the DNA sequencing reflect a snapshot of genome information, i.e. inherited gene mutations, acquired single nucleotide polymorphisms (SNPs), genome reorganization events like insertion/deletions and others.
+Generally, it is to consider that data generated from the DNA sequencing reflect a snapshot of genome information, i.e., inherited gene mutations, acquired single nucleotide polymorphisms (SNPs), genome reorganization events like insertion/deletions and others.
 RNA sequencing, on the contrary, provides us with the dynamic picture of intracellular events, like gene expression, miRNA profiling and so on.

 Next-generation sequencing (NGS) is a massively parallel sequencing technology that offers ultra-high throughput, scalability, and speed.
 The technology is used to determine the order of nucleotides in entire genomes or targeted regions of DNA or RNA.
 NGS has revolutionized the biological sciences, allowing labs to perform a wide variety of applications and study biological systems at a level never before possible.
 A detailed discussion of different NGS platforms is beyond the scope of this article and can be found elsewhere.